anchalraj31082004/newsroute/README.md

 Follow these steps for set up and run the project loally:

-###Prerequisites
+### Prerequisites

--Node.js and npm installed on your machine.
+- Node.js and npm installed on your machine.
 - An API key from NewsAPI.

 ### Installation